Skip to content

 Eligibility Prior to the SECURE Act 2.0

 Before 2020, businesses were allowed to exclude employees from their retirement plan if they worked fewer than 1,000 hours during the plan year.
-The original SECURE Act from 2019 made strides in this area by requiring employers to include long-term, part-time employees in the company’s retirement plan if they worked at least 500 hours per year for three consecutive years.
+The original SECURE Act from 2019 made strides in this area by requiring employers to allow long-term, part-time employees to contribute to the company’s 401(k) plan if they worked at least 500 hours per year for three consecutive years, subject to age and entry date requirements.

-Now, with the SECURE Act 2.0, even more Americans will be able to participate in their employer’s retirement plan.
+Now, with the SECURE Act 2.0, even more Americans will soon be able to contribute to their employer’s retirement plan.

 What Is the Timeline for Compliance?